carlosverissimo3001/FEUP-PRI/exam.md

 - **SCC**: Strongly Connected Core - every vertex is reachable from every other vertex
 - **OUT**: Older pages with lots of references to themselves, but few to others

+Following page links, one can get from any page in SCC to any page in OUT.

 ### OQ : What is cloaking?

 **Cloaking** - the practice of serving different content to search engines than to users